 Easy to use and with a number of creative tools under its belt, Affinity Designer is a great alternative to Adobe Illustrator.
 So, if you're working on a new logo design, for example, it has everything you need to create a unique and striking design.

 In this tutorial, I will show you how to go retro, using gradients and layer effects to create a 1980s-style logotype in Affinity Designer.
+Need the perfect font?
+See our pick of top free script fonts.

 01. Set up your base text